-Director of Nursing means a registered nurse who is appointed in accordance with the requirements of the Public Health Act 1991 as being responsible for care of the residents of the nursing home.
-The Director of Nursing must hold minimum necessary qualifications as required by Regulations to the NSW Public Health Act 1991.
+Director of Nursing means a registered nurse who is appointed in accordance with the requirements of the Public Health Act 2010 as being responsible for the overall care of the residents of the nursing home.
+The Director of Nursing must hold minimum necessary qualifications as required by the Public Health (General) Regulation 2002.

-Enrolled Nurse means a nurse enrolled with the Nursing and Midwifery Board of Australia who:
+Enrolled Nurse (EN) means a nurse enrolled with the Board who is authorised to administer medications.